rax-register/rax-register.github.io/_posts/2020-07-10-htb-grandpa.md

 ![](/images/grandpa/9. getuid.png)

-The “Access is denied” for getuid is different.
-It likely means we have exploited onto this machine as a process or service and not as a user.
+The “Access is denied” error for getuid is different.
+It likely means we have exploited onto this machine as a process or service with absolutely minimal privileges.

 Fortunately we can migrate over to another process.
-First we will list running processes:
+First we need to list running processes:

     ps